12 Korean Festivals That Display Country’s Vibrant Culture In 2025

 5. Yudu- A Unique Celebration

-Yudu is one of the most unique festivals in Korea.
-Here the local households offer the first harvest of the season to God and initiate gathering crops and fruits as their annual household stock.
-One of the most unconventional features of Yudu festival is that the locals visit any nearby streams to wash their hair to remove all bad spirits and bad luck from their lives.
-As Yudu is celebrated in peak summer, people rejoice at the festival by indulging with ginseng chicken broth and other healthy soups.
+Yudu is the most unique South Korean festival.
+The local households offer the first harvest of the season to God and initiate gathering crops and fruits as their annual household stock.
+One of the most unconventional features of the Yudu festival is that the locals visit any nearby streams to wash their hair and remove all bad spirits and bad luck from their lives.
+As Yudu is celebrated in peak summer, people rejoice at the festival by indulging in ginseng chicken broth and other healthy soups.

 6. Seollal- Happy New Year

-Seolnal is the Korean new year and celebrated on the first day of the Korean calendar.
-This is one of the celebrated Korean festivals rejoiced by the entire country.
-People start their celebration by performing ancestral rites and paying tributes to them.
-The locals wear traditional dresses, eat authentic traditional food, play folk games and listen to folk tales.
-Everyone greets each other, exchange wishes and blessings and gifts and sweets.
+Seolnal is the Korean New Year, celebrated on the first day of the Korean calendar.
+It is one of the most famous Korean fest that rejoiced by the entire country.
+People start their celebration by performing ancestral rites and paying tribute to them.
+The locals wear traditional dresses, eat authentic conventional food, play folk games, and listen to folk tales.
+Everyone greets each other, exchanges wishes and blessings, and gives and receives gifts and sweets.

 7. Dano- A Beautiful Korean Tradition